invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/M365/GetEmails.rst

     - The attachment parameter specifies whether the attachment should be saved or not.
     - Default: False

+-DownloadDuplicates (optional)
+    - The DownloadDuplicates parameter specifies whether duplicate emails should be downloaded or skipped.
+When enabled, duplicate emails will be downloaded with "DUPLICATE-" prefix in the filename.
+    - Default: False (duplicates are skipped)

 -LogLevel (optional)
     - Specifies the level of logging.
 None: No logging.
 Minimal: Logs critical errors only.
 Standard: Normal operational logging.
 Debug: Detailed logging for debugging.
     - Default: Standard